 An easy way to make sure you have the right amount of food without wasting any ingredients is to scale a recipe down.
 It's also perfect for testing out a new recipe that may need adjustments.

 Luckily, there are some easy ways for scaling a recipe down without complicated calculations.
-With a few simple tips, you can convert any recipe size to fit your smaller household.
+You can convert any recipe size to fit your smaller household dinners with a few simple tips.

 To scale a recipe, you will first need to determine the conversion factor.
 It's calculated by diving the number of servings you want by the recipe yield.